 Where:

-- Vin = Required input voltage to the driver
+- Vin = Minimum required input voltage to the driver

 - Vf = Maximum Forward Voltage rating of the LEDs